Free crochet poppy pattern

 It is Armistice Day on the 11th November, a commemoration to mark the truce that was signed between opposing sides during World War I. The armistice came into effect at the eleventh hour (11am) of the eleventh day of the eleventh month of 1918.
 Nowadays, while it still marks this significant historical moment in the history of Britain and the Allies, Armistice Day is also a day of remembrance to commemorate all soldiers who have fallen in the line of duty.

 So what does the poppy have to do with this all?
 During the First World War a poem called “In Flanders Fields” was written by Lieutenant-Colonel John McCrae.
-It is a war poem that mentions the poppies growing in the fields between the crosses that mark the soldiers grave sites.
-The poppy, said to represent blood spilled is war, is now worn across the world in remembrance of fallen soldiers.
+It is a war poem that mentions the poppies growing in the fields between the crosses that mark the soldiers’ grave sites.
+The poppy, said to represent blood spilled in war, is now worn across the world in remembrance of fallen soldiers.

 I made both red poppies and pink ones (known as Iceland poppies), but this poppy flower crochet pattern can be worked up in any color you like!